 - Salzburg to Innsbruck: 2 hours, 86 miles

 - Salzburg to Munich: 1-2 hours, 70 miles

 - Vienna to Venice: 8-10 hours 273 miles

 When visiting some of these top destinations, a tourist often takes a short tour of the city or a tour of the rural treasures found around the outskirts.
 Viator has a page of its top Austria tours to peruse.

 The currency in Austria is the Euro.
 At the time the Euro was adopted, its value was set at 13.7603 Austrian Shillings.

 The primary language spoken in Austria is German.
 Dialects are spoken throughout Austria: Wienerisch in Vienna, Tirolerisch in the Tirol, and Volarlbergerisch in Vorarlberg.
 In major tourist centers, English is spoken widely.

 You'll have a wide variety of eating options, including coffee houses, heurigen (wine bars) and pubs.
 In general, Austria restaurant food and service is remarkably well done, and not all of it is as heavy as you might expect.
 Still, you can dine on traditional Schnitzel (thin cut, usually of veal, breaded and fried) and Wiener Backhendl (chicken).
 To test if a Wiener Schnitzel is up to par, it can be sat upon in white trousers and should not leave a grease mark.
 This course of action is recommended only for brave souls with unlimited resources for buying trousers.

 A service charge of 10-15 percent is included in hotel and restaurant bills.
 Many people add 5% for good service.
 Attendants get a Euro or so, and taxi drivers expect 10 percent.

 The weather in Austria varies with altitude.
-For a map with information on historic climate of Austria, see Austria travel weather.
+Maps are available with information on historic climate of Austria.